Blenheim Palace

 Map

-Blenheim Palace, located in Woodstock, Oxfordshire, England, stands as a testament to the grandeur of 18th-century architecture and the spirit of national pride.
-Inscribed as a UNESCO World Heritage Site in 1987, this country house serves as the seat of the Dukes of Marlborough and offers a unique blend of history, art, and landscaping that continues to captivate visitors from around the world.
+Blenheim Palace, located in Woodstock, Oxfordshire, England, stands as a testament to the grandeur of eighteenth-century architecture and the spirit of national pride.
+Inscribed as a UNESCO World Heritage Site in 1987, this monumental country house serves as the seat of the Dukes of Marlborough and offers a remarkable blend of history, art, and landscape design that continues to captivate visitors from around the world.

 UNESCO Description of the World Heritage Site